 The AAMI puts this on steroids: first it introduces a 10s sample interval, next it expands the range down to 1min, and finally requires the calculation to be made for all available observation windows.
 That results in some 47965 window calculations with 180 graph points

 That said, the AAMI approach is not unreasonable: with software it is easy to do.
-It is possible to adopt a 10s sample interval from which a smooth trumpet curve is created (from 1 to 31min as suggested).
-It is unclear why the IEC version uses only 2, 5, 11, 19 and 31min, and it is possible that some pumps may have problem intervals hidden by the IEC approach.
+It is possible to adopt a 10s sample interval from which a smooth trumpet curve is created (from 1 to 31 min as suggested).
+And, it is unclear why the IEC version uses only 2, 5, 11, 19 and 31min.
+It is possible that some pumps may have problem intervals hidden by the IEC approach.

 In IEC1 and AAMI, there are 5 pump types in the definition of an infusion pump.
 The types (Type 1, Type 2 etc) are then used to determine the required tests.

-In IEC2, the pump types have been relegated to a note (which is informative only), and only 4 types are shown: Type 4 (combination pumps) were deleted, and profile pumps, formally Type 5 are now referred to as Type 4.
+In IEC2, the pump types have been relegated to a note, and only 4 types are shown.
+The original Type 4 (combination pumps) were deleted, and profile pumps, formally Type 5 are now referred to as Type 4.
 But in any case … it’s a note, and notes are not part of the normative standard.

 Unfortunately this again seems to be a case of something half implemented.
-While the definition was updated the remainder of the standard continues to refer to these types as if they were defined terms, and even more confusingly, referring to Types 1 to Type 5 as before, and refers to them as if they are defined terms, not an informative note.
-Again, a newbie trying to read the standard would be confused by the use of Type 5 which is completely undefined, and by the fact that references to Type 4 pumps may not fit with the informal definition.
+While the definition was updated the remainder of the standard continues to refer to these types as if they were defined terms, and even more confusingly, referring to Types 1 to Type 5 according to the definition in the previous standard.
+A newbie trying to read the standard would be confused by the use of Type 5 which is completely undefined, and by the fact that references to Type 4 pumps may not fit with the informal definition.
 A monumental stuff up.

 Nevertheless, the standard only requires the results from a single “type test” to be put in the operation manual, leading to the question - what data should I put in?
-One possibility is to run a bunch of tests and then select either the worst case, the typical case or the best case depending on whether you are overly cautious, somewhat reasonable or a corporate snake.
-As it turns out, competitive pressures as such that manufacturers use the “best of the best” data in the operation manuals, which is totally unrepresentative of the real world.
-Their argument is that - since everybody does it, everybody … well … has to do it.
-The responsible manufacturer that does honestly declare their performance won’t be able to sell their product.
-Which is actually a fair argument, and precisely why we need standards to force responsible approach under a common set of rules that everybody has to follow.
+As it turns out, competitive pressures are such that manufacturers often use the “best of the best” data in the operation manuals, which is totally unrepresentative of the real world.
+Their argument is that - since everybody does it, … well … we have to do it.
+And, usually the variability is coming from the administration set or syringe, which the pump designers feel they are not responsible for.

-In IEC1, this issue is discussed in Appendix AA.4, but it is an odd discussion since it seems disconnected with normative requirements in the standard: it concludes that for example, a test on one sample is not enough, yet the normative parts only requires one sample.
+In all three standards this issue is discussed (Appendix AA.4), but it is an odd discussion since it is disconnected with the normative requirements in the standard: it concludes that for example, a test on one sample is not enough, yet the normative parts only requires one sample.

-One might wonder why the IEC 60601-2-24:2012 (EN 60601-2-24:2015) is yet to be adopted in Europe.
+One might wonder why IEC 60601-2-24:2012 (EN 60601-2-24:2015) is yet to be adopted in Europe.
 In fact there are quite a few particular standards in the IEC 60601 series which have yet to be adopted in Europe.
-One suspects that the regulators are starting to having a close look at these standards and questioning whether they do, indeed, address the essential requirements.
+One possible reason is that the EU regulators are starting to having a close look at these standards and questioning whether they do, indeed, address the essential requirements.
 Arguably EN 60601-2-24:2015 does not, so perhaps there is a deliberate decision not to harmonise this and other particular standards that have similar problems.